tessamcdonnel/STAT-217-R-Course/chapter7.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:dbcb0c5a29
 ## Quick Check 2

 The results from the ANOVA have a p-value = 0.0044.
-At the alpha = 0.05 level of significance, what is our conclusion?
+At the $\alpha$ = 0.05 level of significance, what is our conclusion?

 *** =instructions
 - Reject the null and conclude all of the population means are different.